-Miss Flowers/Mrs Green/Mrs Taylor are responsible for managing our Twitter account and checking our Wikipedia and Google reviews.
-They follow the guidance in the LGfL / Safer Internet Centre online-reputation management document here.
+Miss Flowers/Mrs Green/Mrs Taylor are responsible for managing our X, Instagram and Facebook accounts and checking our Wikipedia and Google reviews.
+We also have the support of Amplified Schools Marketing with regards to posting and monitoring these platforms daily.
+They bring any concerns to our attention and delete anything inappropriate.
+They follow the guidance in the LGfL / Safer Internet Centre online-reputation management document <a href="https://example.com/here-new-management-new-manage